Achintha9533/Pattern-Recognition/README.md

     **Optional: Utilizing GPU (CUDA/MPS) for PyTorch:**

-    By default, the `requirements.txt` file (generated via `pip freeze`) typically installs the CPU version of PyTorch.
+    By default, `requirements.txt` (if generated via `pip freeze`) typically installs the CPU version of PyTorch.
 If you have a compatible NVIDIA GPU (with CUDA) or an Apple Silicon Mac (M1/M2/M3 with MPS), you can install the GPU-enabled version of PyTorch for faster performance.

     * **For CUDA-enabled GPUs (NVIDIA):**
         Consult the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) and select your specific CUDA version to get the exact `pip install` command.
-You would run this *instead* of or *after* removing the `torch` line from your `requirements.txt` before running `pip install -r`.
+You would run this *instead* of, or *after* removing the `torch` line from your `requirements.txt` before running `pip install -r`.

     * **For Apple Silicon (M1/M2/M3) Macs (MPS):**
         PyTorch's MPS (Metal Performance Shaders) backend utilizes the integrated GPU.
 The correct version is usually installed with the standard `pip install torch` on modern PyTorch versions on macOS.
 However, if you face issues or want to ensure MPS support, check the [official PyTorch installation guide](https://pytorch.org/get-started/locally/) by selecting `macOS` and `MPS`.